Thyxx/meteor-polaris/README.md

 }
 ```

-And finally you can launch the server:
+4) Launch the server:

 ```
 npm start
 ```

-Then go to http://localhost:3000/, create an account and connect a Shopify store from the settings page http://localhost:3000/settings.
-Your orders should automatically be imported (http://localhost:3000/orders).
+5) Go to http://localhost:3000/, create an account and connect a Shopify store from the settings page http://localhost:3000/settings.
+Your orders should automatically be imported: http://localhost:3000/orders.

 ## Built With